 While you can choose the type of work that you engage in, you do not get to choose whether you earn a living or not.
 We take this necessary condition and turn it into a proving ground to develop masculinity.

 Make friendships based on progress

-It doesn’t matter if your friends are male or female, rich or poor, or from a balanced or broken home.
+Whether your friends are male or female, rich or poor, or from a balanced or broken home doesn’t matter.
 What matters is that you want to make friends with other ambitious people.

-Exactly what they’re ambitious about doesn’t matter.
-As long as it doesn’t take advantage of innocent people or break the law, it’s fine.
+Exactly what they’re ambitious about doesn’t matter as long as it doesn’t take advantage of innocent people or break the law.

 This is going to be the most difficult part because when you’re from a fatherless home, the one thing you crave more than anything else is acceptance–even more so than a normal young person.